lsst-ts/tssw_developer_guide/doc/work_management/jira.rst

 Initial/Triage
 --------------

-* Create a Task, Bug or improvement Jira ticket.
+* Create a Story, Bug or improvement Jira ticket.
 * The initial assignee should triage the ticket.

   * Ensure it is assigned correctly (Assignee, Component , etc)

     * Ensure the ticket is assigned to an actual, currently employed at LSST, person.
-    * Each ticket is assigned a JIRA Epic.
+    * Each ticket is assigned a JIRA Parent (Epic).
-    * A label with the name of the component should be added to the ticket.
-    * Each ticket is assigned a component that begins with ``ts_``
+    * Each ticket is assigned one or more labels that begin with ``ts_``

   * Ensure the Priority is set correctly (Ticket should not have the "Undefined" priority).
   * A Sprint can be chosen at creation (preferably by the person doing the work for this ticket).
     Otherwise the ticket is automatically placed in the Backlog.
-    If the ticket is in Backlog, once the sprint is known, the ticket should be updated with the current sprint.
+    If the ticket is in Backlog, once the sprint is known, the ticket should be updated with that sprint.
   * The urgent label is reserved for work that impacts nighttime activities at the summit and should be given the utmost priority.

 * Once work begins, move the ticket to In Progress